PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

   }
 ```

+The "mod" parameter is a single unsigend integer between 0 and 255.

 # Acknowledgements

 Because we do not want to force microcontrolllers to fully implment JSON, we stick to the simplest possible